 Date of birth and a statement of the evidence to be provided for validation, e.g. birth certificate, passport or affidavit.

-NOTE The evidence should normally accompany the application and original documents will be returned.
+NOTE The evidence should normally accompany the application as original documents that will be returned to the applicant after review.

 Photograph

 Passport size portrait photograph which is current and at least passport quality, in colour and with a white background.
 This is to be updated at each ongoing assessment.
-The photograph is to be supplied with the application form or in electronic .jpg format 150200 pixels.
+The photograph is to be supplied with the application form or in electronic .jpg format of image size not greater than 150x200 pixels.

 Declaration